SomuSysAdmin/Notes/CCNA_RS/CommandRef/ICND2_Cmd.md

 ## Common QoS Mechanisms
 Some of the common QoS mechanisms between all categories of QoS are:
 * **Classification and Marking** - Classification is the process of identifying the type of data contained within a packet and _marking_ involves going into the packet and altering bytes in the layer-2 or layer-3 header to define its priority level.
 If marking is done early on in the flow of the packet through the network, the subsequent switches/routers won't have to re-evaluate the packet to find out what kind of data is contained within it, and directly forward/drop the packet as and when needed.
-* **Queueing** - Classification and marking itself doesn't change the way the data is handled.
-We need a system to evaluate the marking and take a decision on the basis of it. _Queueing_ is a QoS mechanism that determines how packets are stored and transmitted from the queue of a router/switch during network congestion.
+* **Queuing** - Classification and marking itself doesn't change the way the data is handled.
+We need a system to evaluate the marking and take a decision on the basis of it. _Queuing_ is a QoS mechanism that determines how packets are stored and transmitted from the queue of a router/switch during network congestion.
 Interfaces on networking devices have a **buffer/queue** that it uses to temporarily store data that it can't yet transmit/forward.
 Such a case can be experienced when, for example, we have a 1GigE connection at the ingress interface of the router for the local LAN, but the egress WAN port is a T1 line with _1.544Mbps_ bandwidth.
 Data flows in a lot faster than it can be sent out via the WAN, and hence, the router has to _queue the packets_ by storing them in the _buffer_ till the bandwidth demand on the WAN interface dies down and the packets in the buffer can be transmitted.
-There are several queueing algorithms - some like the _best effort_ algorithm sends everything out in the same order they arrived, but some prioritize the _latency-sensitive_ packets such as VoIP/Video packets and let them pass through the queue first.
+There are several Queuing algorithms - some like the _best effort_ algorithm sends everything out in the same order they arrived, but some prioritize the _latency-sensitive_ packets such as VoIP/Video packets and let them pass through the queue first.
 In such cases, we may have a separate queue for voice/data and another for other traffic.
 Thus, even when the normal buffer is full and packets have to be discarded, the voice/data buffer will have enough space for the rest of the packets and thus won't be discarded.
 * **Congestion Avoidance** - This is a QoS mechanism like **Random Early Detection (_RED_)** that tries to stop the queue from filling up till it's capacity by randomly discarding packets when the queue depth increases.
 When the network is congested, and the buffers overflow, data is lost since many packets are discarded.
 Further, TCP traffic slows down since TCP reduces its window size when packets are lost.
 An industry standard solution to reduce congestion is *RED* of which Cisco has it's own proprietary version called **Weighted Random Early Detection (_WRED_)**.
 As the queue depth increases, RED/WRED starts discarding packet more aggressively in proportion to the queue depth, based on pre-defined thresholds.
 RED sacrifices the perforamce of a few applications by discarding their packets so that they send less traffic and the entire network doesn't suffer.
 In Cisco's WRED, packets with lower priority markings can be dropped more aggressively.
 * **Policing and Shaping** - The policing and shaping mechanisms can limit the amount of bandwidth available to specific classes of traffic.
 While _policing_ and _shaping_ are similar, _policing_ is more strict, with the default implementation of many _policing algorithms_ configured to throw away excess traffic when an application tries to use more than its allocated share of the bandwidth.
 Shaping is relatively _milder_ since if an application exceeds the **Comitted Information Rate (_CIR_)**, the excess packets are stored in a queue to be sent out when the bandwidth demand of the network tapers down.
 * **Link Efficiency** - These are QoS mechanisms made to use the limited WAN bandwidth most efficiently.
 Techniques include **RTP Header Compression (_cRTP_)** and **Link Fragmentation and Interleaving (_LFI_)**.
 Voice and Video traffic use the **Realtime Transport Protocol (_RTP_)** and the header can be as large as `40B`.
 In such cases, compression can bring down the size of the header to `2-4B`.
 This particular method is actually caching since the routers at either end of the link can cache the redundant information among the voice packets' headers such as source and destination IP, source and destination UDP port number, RTP payload type, etc., thus reducing the amount of data that needs to be transferred.
 The routers store the headers locally and identify which inbound packet belongs to which header by their *Session Context ID (CID)*.
 Another link efficiency mechanism is LFI.
 We may have giant data packets clogging up the WAN link while smaller, high priority packets may be waiting for a chance to be transmitted.
 In such cases, we break down the giant data packets into smaller fragments and shuffle the high priorty smaller packets between them so that they can leave through the WAN interface sooner.